warmana/cloudant-docs-fork/source/includes/api/_replication.md

 Cancel continuous replication by including the `cancel` field in the JSON request object, and setting the value to `true`.

-<aside class="warning">For the cancelation request to succeed, the structure of the request must be identical to the original request.
+<aside class="warning" role="complementary" aria-label="identicalrequest">For the cancelation request to succeed, the structure of the request must be identical to the original request.
 In particular, if you requested continuous replication, the cancellation request must also contain the `continuous` field.</aside>

 Requesting cancellation of a replication that does not exist results in a 404 error.